 There is a Free plan with limited servers and speeds.
 If you need reliable speed and access to all features Secure Core, more servers, priority support, you’ll likely want a paid plan.
 The Edge extension works with both, but performance is best on paid plans due to more server options and higher speeds.

-— End of FAQ —
+— End of FAQ — K edge effect 2026

 - Note: If you’re shopping for a VPN option and want to compare value, consider checking out current offers from trusted providers.
 For a general discount experience, see the affiliate prompt above. it’s a reminder that VPN deals exist and can help you try premium features at a lower price.